 Flat and open terrain may cause wind induced pole vibrations that may require special attention.
-(See Section 7 for more information) In 'special wind zones' such as mountain passes where hills and local topography may create a funnel affect, or other anomalies, it would be advisable to contact local authorities for wind speed values.
+In 'special wind zones' such as mountain passes where hills and local topography may create a funnel affect, or other anomalies, it would be advisable to contact local authorities for wind speed values.
+For more information see Section 7 on Page 7.

-Pole Material
+Pole material